At home, back to the Office or a hybrid model? The Workplace Dilemma

 That’s what their team have been told; and that’s the important part of offering a hybrid workplace.

 Communication, providing the flexibility in an easy-to-understand way.

 Safety remains a high priority

-Wherever your team need to work; in an office, at home, on a building site, at a distribution centre, driving a vehicle and so on the health and safety of your staff, sub-contractors, customers and any visitors needs to be elevated.
+Wherever your team need to work – in an office, at home, on a building site, driving a vehicle for instance, your health and safety of staff, sub-contractors, customers and any visitors needs to be elevated.

 The HSE outlines the responsibilities employers have for people working from home as follows: